-5. Objective(s) of the Scheme
+1.5 Objective(s) of the Scheme

 This should demonstrate how the proposed scheme contributes to the achievement of clearly defined objectives in line with the County Council's strategic aims and objectives and the Council's Asset Management Plan.

 If the scheme has already been agreed by the County Council but the funding is being held as a reserve then the objectives and links need to be restated.

-Also include here any links to national and local initiatives and organisations.

-Activity data to be included if applicable.
+Also, include here any links to national and local initiatives and organisations.
+Activity data to be included in applicable.
 Identify common/linked data.

-6. Need for the Scheme
+1.6 Need for the Scheme